DinoHub-SubT/dsta_deploy/README.md

 > Deployer, a deployment automation tool.

-The deploy repo maintains a working version of all the `SubT` workspaces in order to make local, robot, cloud deployment somewhat easier.
+The deploy repo maintains a working version of all the `SubT` workspaces in order to make local, robot and cloud deployment somewhat easier.

 **Table Of Contents**